corb555/iot_bridge/README.md

 Overview
 =============

-The openhab_bridge provides a  bridge between the Robot Operating System - ROS and the OpenHAB Home-Automation system.
+The iot_bridge provides a  bridge between the Robot Operating System - ROS and the OpenHAB Home-Automation system.

 * ROS is an extremely powerful open source set of libraries and tools that help you build robot applications - providing drivers and state-of-the-art algorithms for vision, movement, etc.
 [ros.org](http://www.ros.org/)